jaydeep145/Big-Mart-Sales-Prediction-Analysis-/README.md

 #Contents
 1. Data
 2. Data Understanding
-3. Data Preprocessing
-  * Correct the categorical data
-  * Treatment for missing values
-  * Treatment for outliers in the data
-  * Binning for some continous variables.
+3. Data Preprocessing : * Correct the categorical data * Treatment for missing values  * Treatment for outliers in the data* Binning for some continous variables.
 4. Descriptive Statistics
 4. Exploratory Data Analysis
 5. Data Preparation for model building